MichaelG-B/Capstone_Project/README.md

 - Worked on finding viable options other than Tableau for our project's visuals / dashboard
 	- installed Streamlit and created a python script that connected a local Streamlit server to our Postgres SQL database
+	- Tested Streamlit's features and tried to determine usability for our project

+- Updated and managed our projects github repository in order to keep a clean working repository
+	- Helped team members with issues/problems that arose with Github